Majorana zero modes in semiconductor-superconductor hybrid structures: Defining topology in short and disordered nanowires through Majorana splitting: Kitaev chain

 where $t$ is the hopping amplitude, $\Delta$ is the superconducting pairing amplitude, $\mu$ is the chemical potential, and $V_i$ is the disorder potential at site $i$.
 We consider the disorder potential $V_i$ normally distributed with zero mean and standard deviation $\sigma$.
 To compare with the SM-SC nanowire model in Eq.~\eqref{eq:H}, we set the parameters as $\Delta=0.2$, and $\mu=1$.
 We vary the hopping amplitude $t$ and track the MZM splitting energy to locate its maximal splitting in the first lobe $E_s^{\text{K}}$.

-We notice that the averaged maximal MZM splitting energy $\expval{E_s^{\text{K}}}$ as a function of system size $L$ in the Kitaev chain also exhibits a crossover from exponential decay to power-law decay as the disorder strength $\sigma$ increases, where the crossover happens at a disorder strength $\sigma\approx 0.06$, which is smaller than the superconducting gap $\Delta=0.2$.
+We notice that the averaged maximal MZM splitting energy $\expval{E_s^{\text{K}}}$ as a function of system size $L$ in the Kitaev chain as shown in Fig.~\ref{fig:Es_vs_L_Kitaev} also exhibits a crossover from exponential decay to power-law decay as the disorder strength $\sigma$ increases, where the crossover happens at a disorder strength $\sigma\approx 0.06$, which is smaller than the superconducting gap $\Delta=0.2$.

 We also present some typical examples of the band structure of the Kitaev chain as a function of $t$ for $L=$10, 20, and 50 in Fig.~\ref{fig:bandstructure_Kitaev_L10}, ~\ref{fig:bandstructure_Kitaev_L20}, and ~\ref{fig:bandstructure_Kitaev_L50}.